Tax Relief for Natural Disasters: Hurricanes, Floods, Fires & More

 How do I apply to have my return extended after a natural disaster?

 If you live in the affected area, the IRS will automatically apply the filing and payment relief to your return.
-But if you live outside the area and your records or business are affected by the disaster, you may need to contact the IRS so they know that you are affected and do qualify for the tax relief provisions.
+But if you live outside the area and your records or business are affected by the disaster, you may need to contact the IRS so they know that you are affected and qualify for the tax relief provisions.

 How can I protect my tax documents from a natural disaster?